kubeshark/docs/src/pages/en/actionable_detection.md

 ---
 title: Actionable Detection
-description:
+description: Detecting anomalies and load or suspicious activity inside the Kubernetes network.
 layout: ../../layouts/MainLayout.astro
 ---

 K8s network is likely to include significant information that can help not only understand the reasons for a problem, but potentially avoid the problem altogether by detecting and reacting quickly to its symptoms.

 Kubernetes network is massive.
 It makes absolutely no sense to process it all in order to find culprits.

 ## Detection